MagicScribble/BrightByte/index.md

 ## 👩‍💻 About Me

 Hi!
-I’m Olena — an independent developer creating fun, imaginative, and family-friendly mobile apps.
+I’m Olena — an independent developer who loves creating fun, imaginative, and family-friendly mobile apps.

-I love building experiences that make kids smile, help them learn something new, and give parents peace of mind.
-Every project is designed, coded, and polished by me — from the first sketch to the final release.
+I’m passionate about building experiences that make kids smile, spark curiosity, and give parents peace of mind.
+Every app is carefully designed, coded, and refined by me — from the very first sketch to the final release.

-I started BrightByte as a small personal passion project, and it’s grown into a space where creativity, play, and technology meet.
-My goal is simple: make apps that feel joyful, safe, and full of heart ✨.
+What began as a small passion project, has grown into a place where creativity, play, and technology come together.
+My goal is simple: to craft apps that feel joyful, safe, and full of heart ✨.

 ---